Children learn their colors between 20 months-3 1/2 years of age. Doing some of the following 35 activities will help facilitate their learning.

-- Using toddler color apps for your phone or tablet will allow you child to color, draw, etc. while on the go.
-This is something I do with my son to try to keep him quite during church.
+- Using toddler color apps for your phone or tablet will allow your child to color, draw, etc. while on the go.
+This is something I do with my son to try to keep him quiet during church.

 - Learn colors with Legos.

 - Using toilet paper rolls and colored Popsicle sticks have them sort the sticks into groups of colors.

 - Bonus Tips- Other fun ways to teach colors throughout the day:

 - Ask them what colors they want to wear each morning.